SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 We then ask: if we compute their ratio $R = p_1 / p_2$, then what is the PDF $\Pr(R)$?
-If we knew the answer, particularly the CDF (or even better the quantile function, which is the functional inverse of the CDF!), we could calculate 95% confidence intervals of the ratio $R$.
+If we knew the answer, particularly the CDF (or even better the quantile function, which is the functional inverse of the CDF!), we could calculate 95% confidence intervals on the ratio.

 ### Ranges